tao-pr/pantip-libr/README.md

 | 1 | core/process.py | Tokenise the downloaded records and push to MQ
 | 2 | core/textprocess.py | Takes the dataset out of MQ and runs machine learning

 ---

+## Caveat

+The process takes slightly high computational power.
+It probably breaks on some workstations due to computational capability shortage.
+YMMV.

+---